3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 ### Function Definition

 Functions can be used by simply defining one.
-Declaration is not compulsory.
+The declaration is not compulsory.

 The most commonly used function definition syntax is as follows:
 ```c